frc2879-class/LearningJava/README.md

 The `-vmargs` switch tells eclipse that the switches that follow it are to be passed to the Java Virtual Machine.
 The `-Xmx2048M` switch tells the JVM to use 2048 MB (or 2 GB) of the 4 GB system RAM on my computer.

 The `-XX:MaxPermSize=256M` switch is a little more complicated to explain.
 In a nutshell, the JVM divides up memory into regions based on how frequently memory is used.
 There's a region of memory that's always used and this switch sets aside 256 MB of memory for that region.

+There's also an `eclipse.ini` file that stores these settings (and more) in the directory where you installed the Eclipse files.
+Modifying that file to use the above settings will also work.